John Part: 2001–2003: PDC World Championship and World Number One

 Prior to the final, the odds seemed against Part.
 He had lost 13 straight world championship sets to Taylor in the two years prior; and had lost all five of his televised matches against Taylor.
 Part had just come through a tiring semi-final against Painter, while Taylor had cruised through against Warriner.
 Finally, Taylor had won eight consecutive world championships and was on a 44-match winning streak in the tournament.
 Against the odds, Part announced his intentions immediately in the final; he checked out 121 on the bullseye in the first leg.
 Thereafter he stunned Taylor by racing into set leads of 3–0 and 4–1, but this only stirred Taylor into taking the next four sets and leading 5–4.
-This however didn't stop Part as he took the next two sets to lead 6–5 and was one set away from the world title.
+Part took the next two sets to lead 6–5 and was one set away from the world title.
 Taylor then took the next set to take the match into a deciding set.
 In the deciding set, Part broke Taylor's throw and held his nerve to win the title with his first match dart.
 He had become world champion for the second time and ended Taylor's eight-tournament winning streak, inflicting Taylor's first defeat at the PDC World Championship since 1994.

 The final is now regularly referred to as one of the greatest ever games of darts.
 Part has stated this win was the most special of all of his victories.

 Similar to his BDO World Championship achievement, Part was the first non-British player to win the PDC World Championship.
 He is also one of only four men to have won both versions of the darts world championship.
 With his victory, Part also ascended to world number one in the PDC world rankings.